dkubek/approximate-graph-symmetries/thesis/md/thesis.md

   - [ ] Primal-Dual Interior Point Method
     - [ ] Basic idea (informal)
     - [ ] Formal definition
-    - [ ] Sidenote about what would it mean to

   - [ ] Solving the KKT system
     - [ ] Newton's Method for the KKT System